 Garh Ganesh Temple is presumably the oldest temple in Jaipur.
 Garh Ganesh trek is one of the best treks in Jaipur for beginners.
-A few trekking groups refer this trek as Chabutara Trek of Jaipur.
+A few trekking groups refer to this trek as Chabutara Trek of Jaipur.
 This name definitely sounds funny.

 The original Garh Ganesh temple stairs are steep making it an ideal workout for a fitness freak.
 You can choose a simpler trail that originates from the left side.
-This route is popular among females hikers in Jaipur.
+This route is popular among female hikers in Jaipur.
 Many hikers take the exit of the temple premise and hike towards the hill behind Garh Ganesh.
 After walking a couple of steps, one will come across a new temple dedicated to Shiva.
 It is a good point to sit and enjoy the views and weather.
 Read The Garh Ganesh Temple Guide

 Location of Garh Ganesh Trek

 Garh Ganesh Trek is in Brahampuri Jaipur and extends to Nahargarh Fort

 The starting point of Garh Ganesh Trek is the parking area of Royal Gaitore